 Whitsun or Whitsunday or Pentecost is observed 7 weeks (50 days) after Easter...

-So this great French air show is always in Spring, but the weekend moves around.
+So this great French air show is always in Spring, but the dates move around.

 We've got future airshow dates and directions to make it easy for you.